aalmeida-lottery/game/README.md

 # Lottery Quiz Game

 A fun and educational quiz game that tests users' knowledge of the different lottery games.
-The game is designed with multiple-choice, true/false, offers instant feedack,and provides the final result along with a pass/fail statement.
-To win the game the user needs a score of 80% or higher!
+The game is designed with multiple-choice, true/false, offers instant feedback, and provides the final result along with a pass/fail statement.
+To win the game, the user needs a score of 80% or higher!

 ## Features

 - Random selection of questions from a pool of questions
-- Interactive multiple-choice, true-false questions
+- Interactive multiple-choice, true/false questions
 - Instant feedback on your answers
 - Score calculation and pass/fail result
 - Confetti animation for passing the quiz